 - Second, random ideas are never that random.
 Shortly after we started working on “6 Degrees”, Friendster popped up.
 Then Spoke, Myspace, … you know the rest.

 - Third, the idea alone is a very small part of the overall equation.

 You can’t afford to keep an idea to yourself.
 It needs to be shared, better yet tested, especially with customers, early and often.
-The bigger vision is a powerful recruiting tool for future founders/employees, and investors.
+The bigger vision is a powerful recruiting tool for future founders/employees and investors.
 For tips on crafting a good vision, read Nivi’s post.
-Sharing parts of my vision on my blog led to my first visionary customer that subsequently bootstrapped the company.
+Sharing parts of my vision on my blog led to my first visionary customer, which bootstrapped the company.

 Share the idea with customers.

 Share the vision with future co-founders and investors.

 This is not to say that customers aren’t visionary enough, but more often than not, customers care about their immediate problems and not your future vision.